HitheshBurugala/Sales-Analysis-of-Pramila-Stores-using-Excel/README.md

 ## Business Problem Statements
 Observations on the following are made:

-1.During the first quarter store ended up with good sales
+1.Which month of the first quarter did the company make a significant profit?

 2.Which gender makes more purchases ?